-The Most Common Passwords Of 2016 Were Also The Easiest To Hack: Study
+The Most Common Passwords Of 2016 Were Also The Easiest To Hack [Study]

 — Aaron Gessner (@aarongessner) January 13, 2017

-An excerpt from the research study read;
+An excerpt from the research study read as follows.

 “Four of the top 10 passwords on the list – and seven of the top 15 – are six characters or shorter.
 This is stunning in light of the fact that, as we’ve reported, today’s brute-force cracking software and hardware can unscramble those passwords in seconds.
 Website operators that permit such flimsy protection are either reckless or lazy.”

-Other vulnerable, and easy to hack passwords included seemingly complex looking ones like “1q2w3e4r” and “123qwe”.
+Other vulnerable and easy to hack passwords included seemingly complex looking ones like “1q2w3e4r” and “123qwe”.
 While these may look difficult to crack at first sight, in reality, for dictionary based password crackers, it will only take a few more seconds to crack through these by looking for sequential key variations.

-The list also included other complex looking passwords like “18atcskd2w” and “3rjs1la7qe” which initially seemed misfits in a list that was supposed to contain common, unsafe passwords.
-However, these passwords are reportedly commonly used by bots over and over when they set up dummy accounts on public email services for spam and phishing attacks.
-Keeper Security is also concerned about several email providers who are simply not doing enough to make their platforms harder to crack into or be used for sending out spam.
+The list also included other complex looking passwords like “18atcskd2w” and “3rjs1la7qe,” which initially seemed to be misfits in a list that was supposed to contain common, unsafe passwords.
+However, these passwords are reportedly commonly used by when they set up dummy accounts on public email services for spam and phishing attacks.
+Keeper Security is also concerned about several email providers who are simply not doing enough to make their platforms harder to crack into and to stop them from being used to send out spam.

 #360WiseNews #Mobile The most common passwords of 2016 look suspiciously similar to th.. https://t.co/LzfOk7l4EM pic.twitter.com/ZWXi8VA4f1